ClabEnergyProject/SEM-1.2/README.md

 	       > cd  /c/gurobi801/win64
 	       > python setup.py install

-8. Install cvxpy.
+8. Install cvxpy, version 0.4.11.
 For python3, cvxpy must be installed with pip.
 They recommend making a special virtual environment to allow different versions of things to run on the same machine, but I just installed into my general space.
-Open up an Ubuntu window and type
+Open up an Anaconda window (I did it as Administrator) and type

-		> pip install cvxpy
+		> pip install cvxpy==0.4.11

 Check the installation with